Factory worker inspecting food products with electronic tablet

 Alec Kyriakides, Independent Food Safety Consultant

 Alec Kyriakides is a food safety consultant with over 35 years experience in the industry, spending 28 years managing technical operations at the retailer Sainsbury’s, prior to which he worked in food manufacturing.
 He is a qualified microbiologist and co-author of books on the practical control of foodborne pathogens including Salmonella spp., Clostridium botulinum, Shiga toxin-producing E. coli and Listeria monocytogenes.
-He is currently a Non-Executive Board Director of Campden BRI, a Board Trustee of the Institute of Food Science and Technology (IFST), Chair of the Advisory Committee on the Microbiological Safety of Food, Chair of the FSA Root Cause Analysis Steering Committee and Visiting Lecturer at Queen’s University Belfast.
+He is currently a Non-Executive Board Director of Campden BRI, a Board Trustee of the Institute of Food Science and Technology (IFST), Chair of the Advisory Committee on the Microbiological Safety of Food, Chair of the FSA Root Cause Analysis Steering Committee and Honorary Lecturer at Queen’s University Belfast.

 Andrew Collins, Campden BRI